-The PIT performs wave equation-based non-destructive foundation investigations known as Low Strain Dynamic Tests.
-Low Strain Dynamic Tests may be performed by the Pulse Echo (also known as Sonic Echo) or Transient Response Methods.
-With the PIT, the test is performed fast, potentially making it possible to test every pile on a job site.
+The PIT performs wave equation-based non-destructive foundation investigations known as Low Strain Impact Integrity Tests or Low Strain Dynamic Tests.
+These test may be performed by the Pulse (or Sonic) Echo or Transient Response Methods.
+With the PIT, any form of the test is performed fast, potentially making it possible to test every pile on a job site.

-PIT-V and PIT-X read velocity data from a single accelerometer and analyze data in the Time Domain by the Pulse Echo method; this is sufficient for most integrity tests.
+PIT-X and PIT-QV offer a single channel for data acquisition and read velocity data from a single accelerometer.
+They analyze data in the Time Domain by the Pulse Echo method, which is sufficient for most integrity tests.

-PIT-FV and PIT-X2 read data from one accelerometer and one instrumented hammer or from two accelerometers.
+PIT-XFV and PIT-QFV come with 2 channels of data acquisition and may read data from one accelerometer and one instrumented hammer or from two traditional accelerometers.
 The instrumented hammer furnishes data for a more thorough evaluation of the integrity of the foundation (force and velocity analysis in the Frequency Domain) and allows the investigation of defects near the pile top (Transient Response Method).
-The use of a second accelerometer (PIT-FV and PIT-X2 in 2 velocity mode) may be useful when testing piles under existing structures, for determining unknown foundation length, and for large diameter piles.
+The use of a second accelerometer may be useful when testing piles under existing structures, for determining unknown foundation length, and for large diameter piles.

 Find out which model is right for you here.